kean/Nuke/Documentation/Nuke.docc/Customization/ImageFormats/supported-image-formats.md

 **Encoding**

 Image I/O can write GIF and APNG, but ``ImageEncoders/ImageIO`` writes a single frame – it has no way to express an animation.

-> GIF is not the most efficient format for transferring and displaying animated images.
-Consider using [short videos instead](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/replace-animated-gifs-with-video/): they are a fraction of the size and are decoded by dedicated hardware. `NukeVideo` plays them.

 ## SVG